Sheldon-Lloyd/Cyber.Beast/comic/cyber-fighter/readme.md

 The eclipse dragons provide a ubi for it's citizens/fans to incentivise social good.
 They are also the first to create a team based champion selection.
 And are set to prove that you don't need to be a cybervator to particpate and that they can even be a benefit to have on a team rather tha a detramint.
 Jax however wants to prove otherwise be defeating Max

-### Character development
-  - Ace and Alex backstory

-    Ace see the whole class laughing at alex and exclaims do they know who I am.
-I'm Jax with the Renet Lions.
-I am worth millions.
-Alex tells ace "no ace they don't"

-    This gives Alex the idea to show them who he is and Tells Alex that he will choose him as his partner for the cybervator championships

-  - Instead of harmony killing some in the past while going berserk it is Minia.
-Or Minia is scared because her sister killed someone in the past "That my sister" "You mean to tell me Harmony the one that killed a cybervator while in traing is your sister"

-  - Maybe Spike's sibling died while getting their cyber.beast this is why his parents did not allow him to get the procedure
-  - Spike also deteriorates  the more he loses power as Eclipse democratizes.
-He begins to thinks ever is conspiring against him to prevent humans from competing.
-As the sole fan of the team Spike had the final say for all decisions but as more fans joined that began to change

-  - Spike begins to accept Minia after learning about her past which Minia tells Max and Spike about herself after they ask about her scars.
-This changes when she thinks Minia is cheating or sees Max and minia geting closer. she no longer wavers about starting a war
-- If Minia has twin tail throught the story maybe when she disrobes for the final fight she ties her hair in a pony tail instead signaling a change in characters.
-As with Aarock suspended and Spike imprisoned she maybe fights on defense allowing Max to fight on offense.
-At this point she has accepted she does not hate cybervators something Max pointed out when she did not want to hurt her opponent outside of cyberspace.
-  - Max: Just remember how much you hate Cybervators

-    Minia: But Idon't hate them you said it yourself

-    [Flashback to when Minia is placed on offense]

-    Max: I don't think you hate Cybervators ~~As much as you think~~

-Spike helps Max with the presumed interest of collecting history bits

-The more Max wins the more history bits they collect.
-The more Spike learns about the past the more she resents the present.
-The more Max wins the more pleasure he enjoys in the present.
-By stories end Max becomes self indulgent and arrogant while Spike is filled with self pity and envy.
-They must eventual overcome these faults to work together so they can defeat Bursun.
-Spike must coordinate both Max and Jax allowing her to make the best of the skills she has.
-Max must bring Airona back to the side of good by recogonizing his own faults

-When Max joins the fight as the teams support fighter seperating the The cyber.fighter and the cyber.beast when they are on the defense whenever they have a lead.
-This made it harder for other teams to accumulate points as they have to get through the Cyber.fight standing on the satellite as well as Max controling the detached cyber.beast.
-Other teams did the same using the code Max opensourced to enable it ensuring such a stategy can not become illegal since anyone can do it. however most teams only employ cybervators not fellow humans to join the team as Max/Spike/Aarock was hoping would happen.

-Max then starts using more than one color type on his team when Minia joins them. other teams relize the advantage this gives.
-The rules again change allowing fans to vote for one blue and one red cybervator.
-This required teams to have 2 red types and 2 blue types on each team in order remain competative. redstributing teams to ensure each team can have at least 2 of each(Spike thinks they are agian supressing them).

-To acomedated Minia Max splits his team into an offensive and defensive unit giving them yet another advantage thanks to them being able to specialize.
-Other teams do the same.
-Aarock finally lets Max fight on offense but not defense allowing him to alternate/rotate with Minia.
-After Aarock Bites off the tail of a cybervator they agian create an ejection rule.

-After all is said and done fans can vote for one blue.type. red.type and green.type.
-For each match one red and blue cybervator serve as backups and if they are put into play the starter can not come back in.
-Green types can not apoint a backup.
-Only green.types/humans are allowed to switch and only with breachers/strikers.
-This give green.types the option fight if they so choose.
-This give teams that has a green.type/citizen serving as the center who fight on offense and defense an advantage.

 ## Notes/Reminders
 - Max is Blue and Jax is Red because Mack is from earth and carries both red and blue type genes